-At our annual Silicon Y’all SaaS and Internet Summit, we ask this question to our Private Equity panel each year, and each year 100% of these extremely sophisticated investors indicate that they are more excited to invest in a company growing 50% and breaking even than one growing 10% with 20% EBITDA margins.
+At our annual Silicon Y’all Technology Summit, we ask this question to our Private Equity panel each year, and each year 100% of these extremely sophisticated investors indicate that they are more excited to invest in a company growing 50% and breaking even than one growing 10% with 20% EBITDA margins.
 However, they universally acknowledge that for operators and owners in the trenches, it isn’t that simple of a decision.

 The Case for Profitability

 The simplistic purpose of every company is to produce returns for its owners.
 Beyond that ultimate goal, turning a profit is required to sustain a company and its employees.
 While serial entrepreneurs may have a war-chest from an earlier exit to fund early losses, bootstrapped companies do not have this luxury and often have to focus on getting to a breakeven level quickly before cash available for operations dries up.
 Recognizing this, there is no harm in managing to breakeven, especially if maximizing profitability would require taking in capital at an unappealing valuation or bringing on debt with restrictive terms (personal guarantees, risky covenants, high rates, etc.).